nymtech/demo-mixnet-electron-chat/README.md

 Otherwise, a random id will be generated and corresponding public/private keypairs will be created and stored on your local machine.
 If you want to see those, have a look in `~/.nym` - exact locations are noted upon keypair generation.
 The new `savedID.nymchat` will also be created.

-**Please do note, you should not start more than a single instance from the same directory unless you know exactly what you're doing.**

 ### Optional arguments

 When the app is started using the standalone binary, it can accept two optional arguments to adjust its default behaviour.